hoijui/lombok-pg/README.markdown

-# lombok-ds
+# lombok-pg

-lombok-ds is a collection of extensions to [lombok-pg](https://github.com/peichhorn/lombok-pg)
+This version of _lombok-pg_ is a collection of extensions to the original [lombok-pg](https://github.com/peichhorn/lombok-pg).

 For further information about the extensions and how to use them, please visit the [ds-bean](https://github.com/Doctusoft/ds-bean) home page.